Friday, September 20, 2013

 What Is Truth?

-In the closing verses of John 18, it would appear Jesus is standing before the judgment seat of Pilate.
+In the closing verses of John 18, it would appear that Jesus is standing before the judgment seat of Pilate.
 But in actuality, it is the other way around.
 Though he does not realize it, Pilate is the one being judged.
 What will he do with the Truth that stands before him?

 Then Pilate said to him, "So you are a king?"
 Jesus answered, "You say that I am a king.
 For this purpose I was born and for this purpose I have come into the world—to bear witness to the truth.
 Everyone who is of the truth listens to my voice."
 Pilate said to him, "What is truth?"
 After he had said this, he went back outside to the Jews and told them, "I find no guilt in him. -- John 18:37-38

 Doesn't Pilate sound like so many in our own day?
 “What is truth?”
-Was Pilate a man before his time -- a cynical postmodern who did not believe in ultimate truth?
+Was Pilate a man before his time -- a cynical postmodern who did not believe in objective truth?
 Or was he afraid that there was such a thing as truth?
 The Truth to which we are all accountable.
 Sadly, Pilate did not wait for an answer to his own question; he was yet another man suppressing the truth in unrighteousness.
 Even before Pilate asked the question and turned away, Jesus had already told him the truth.
 Truth Himself stared Pilate in the face, but he was too foolish to recognize it.
-Pilate turned his back on the Way, the Truth, and the Life, and went to cut a deal with the Jews.
+Pilate turned his back on the Way, the Truth, and the Life, and went to cut a deal with the Jewish leaders.

 Very likely the mention of "truth" touched his conscience, and he found it convenient to go out hurriedly, and cover his retreat with a sneer.
 A bad conscience generally dislikes a close conversation with a good man. - J.C.
 Ryle